Leon Clarke: Return to Wolverhampton Wanderers

 On 30 January 2014 Clarke rejoined his first club Wolverhampton Wanderers, now playing in League One, after signing an eighteen-month deal (with Wolves holding the option of an additional year) for an undisclosed fee reported to be £750,000.
 Upon signing, Clarke admitted that he had shown "a lot of immaturity" during his first spell at the club and that he believed he was now "a completely different person".
-He made his second Wolves debut on 1 February in a 2–0 win over Bradford, with his first goal since rejoining coming on 11 March in a 4–1 victory at Swindon.
+He made his second Wolves debut on 1 February in a 2–0 win over Bradford City, with his first goal since rejoining coming on 11 March in a 4–1 victory at Swindon Town.
 This was his only goal for Wolves though during the remaining games of the season as they won the League One title.

 Back at Championship level, Clarke scored twice during 16 league appearances before being loaned out in February 2015 to Wigan Athletic for the remainder of the season.
 He scored one goal for the Latics but could not prevent them from being relegated to League One.
 At the conclusion of the season, Wolves announced that they would not be taking up the option of an additional year's contract.

 Bury

 On 2 June 2015, Clarke signed for League One club Bury on a three-year deal after his release from Wolverhampton Wanderers.
-Clarke made his league debut on 8 August in the 1–1 draw with Doncaster Rovers, in a game which saw Bury and Clarke allowed to equalise by walking the ball into the goal after Doncaster Winger Harry Forrester had accidentally volleyed the ball into Bury's goal to restart play.
+Clarke made his league debut on 8 August in the 1–1 draw with Doncaster Rovers, in a game which saw Bury and Clarke allowed to equalise by walking the ball into the goal after Doncaster winger Harry Forrester had accidentally volleyed the ball into Bury's goal to restart play.

-On 11 August, he continued his good form by scoring a brace in a 2–1 win over former team Wigan in the first round of the League Cup, including the go ahead penalty in the 89th minute.
+On 11 August, he continued his good form by scoring a brace in a 2–1 win over former team Wigan Athletic in the first round of the League Cup, including the go ahead penalty in the 89th minute.